 How To Mix With Opto Compression?

-While mixing, Opto Compression is best for creating smooth compression at a very high ratio as opposed to VCA which is best for attacking short, sharp transients.
-Opto compression produces a pleasant sound since the signals won’t be squashed dramatically.
+While mixing, Opto Compression is best for creating smooth compression at a very high ratio as opposed to VCA, which is best for attacking short, sharp transients.
+Opto compression produces a pleasant sound since it won’t squash the signals dramatically.

-Many producers and engineers use a combination of different types of compressors to approach a signal in order to get the best sound out of the input signal.
+Many producers and engineers use a combination of different types of compressors to approach a signal to get the best sound out of the input signal.

 10 Best Opto Compressor Plugins (VST, AU, AAX)